rkolbi/RRF-machine-config-files/Prusa MK3s/README.md

 <br><br>

 ## **Additional notes:**
-**:bulb:The confg is set up to use two independent Z motors.** Meaning, the right Z motor is connected to the E1 stepper driver.
-Use the "G32" gcode to level both lead screws.
+**:bulb:Electrically independent Z motors.** It is meaning that each of the two Z-axis stepper motors has its own dedicated stepper driver and can be independently operated by the duet board, allowing the precise alignment of the gantry.
+Use the G32 command to issue the alignment routine.

-**:bulb:The PINDA thermistor is connected to thermistor E1.** What about the "PINDA temperature calibration feature".
+**:bulb:PINDA v2** Pinda version 2 is upgraded from the previous version in that it now has an integrated thermistor, which this configuration electrically ties to thermistor E1 on the duet.
+Pinda temperature compensation has to be mitigated via g-code macro but will be handled via integrated function within the duet firmware shortly.
 Read @Argo posting in the Duet forums: https://forum.duet3d.com/topic/16972/pinda-2-probe-with-temperature-compensation?_=1593546022132.
-TL:DR -> right now it's not possible without conditional gcode.
-Prusa uses a temperature table as the PINDA inaccuracy isn't linear with rising temperatures.

 <br><br>